Miracle-23/MiracleIT1025/Lab6a/readme.md

 The purpose and importance of WIPO is to lead the development of a balanced and effective international IP system that enables innovation and creativity for the benefit of all.

 Using links in the chapter explain how a copyright is obtained and the benefit of registering for a copyright with the US Copyright Office.
-Explain why it might be important to copyright the svg image you created.
+Explain why it might be important to copyright the svg image you created. copyright is obtained by making sure someone work is being used the proper way, the benefit of registering for a copyright is because a registered copyright is needed in order to bring legal action against someone who has used a work without permission.
+It is important to copyright the svg image you created because it protects your work from any outsiders using it without permission.

 If the svg image you created became an item that identifies a source of goods or services, explain the role of a trademark in defining the intellectual property.

 Information Collection